 Senior Vice President, Production & Executive Producer

 Mark Hulsey joined the Big Ten Network as Vice President, Production and Executive Producer in July 2009.
-In April 2014, Hulsey was promoted to Senior Vice President of Production and Executive Producer.
-Under Hulsey's direction, the Big Ten Network produces more than 450 live events and over 430 hours of studio programming a year.
-In addition, the network produces more than 900 streamed events through its innovative Student U initiative.
+In 2016, Hulsey was promoted to Senior Vice President of Production and Executive Producer.
+Under Hulsey's direction, the Big Ten Network produces more than 1,700 live events a year, including 1,000 streamed events through Big Ten Network's innovative Student U initiative.

 Hulsey came to Chicago after serving as the Executive Producer at Fox Sports Midwest/Fox Sports Indiana/Fox Sports Kansas City since 2000.
-Under Hulsey’s direction, Fox Sports Midwest annually produced more than 450 live events for seven universities and professional sports teams in a six-state region.
+At Fox Sports Midwest, Hulsey administered the production of more than 450 live events for seven universities and professional sports teams in a six-state region.
 Additionally, he oversaw all live event studio pre-game and post-game coverage, collegiate preview shows and 30-minute specials.
 During Hulsey's tenure, Fox Sports Midwest won multiple Emmy awards for best Live Event Special for coverage of the St. Louis Cardinals and St. Louis Blues.
 Hulsey also produced and directed numerous live events for the network.

 Prior to joining Fox, Hulsey served as the VP, Broadcasting for four years with the NHL's Phoenix Coyotes.
 While in Phoenix, Hulsey created and oversaw the Coyotes in-house broadcast department.
 He received a regional EMMY award for the Coyotes telecasts in the first year of the franchise.